laurabenestan/db-RDA-and-db-MEM/README.md

 Then, interpret carefully the results depicted by the biplot.

 First, you can have a look **on the direction of the arrow**, does it follow the axis 1 or the second axis ?
-In the example presented here, we can say that year 2002, 2001 and depth are contributing to RDA1 while 2013 is contributing to RDA2.
+In the example presented below, we can observe that year 2002, 2001 and depth are contributing to RDA1 while 2013 is contributing to RDA2.

 Then, **arrows point in the direction of increasing values for the variable** indicated.
-So, here, it seems that sites with increasing depth have increasing genomic differentation.
+So, here, the biplot indicate that sites with increasing depth have increasing genomic differentation.

-Finally, pay attention to **the arrow length**, longer it is higher that variable explain the variation depicted by the biplot.
-Here, MEM3 and MEM1 were the spatial variables best explaining species distribution.
+Finally, we need to consider **the arrow length**.
+Longer the arrow is, higher that variable explain the variation depicted by the biplot.
+Here, MEM3 and MEM1 were the spatial variables best explaining the overall genomic variation.

 ![RDA_860ind](RDA_all_860.png)